SummerIsTooWarm/Cataclysm-TLG/doc/MARTIALART_JSON.md

-  "crit_ok": true,            // This technique works on both normal and critical hits "reach_tec": true,          // This technique only works on a reach attack hit "reach_ok": true,           // This technique works on both normal and reach attack hits "condition": "u_is_outside",// Optional (array of) dialog conditions the attack requires to trigger.
+  "crit_ok": true,            // This technique works on both normal and critical hits "reach_tec": true,          // This technique only works on a reach attack hit "reach_ok": true,           // This technique works on both normal and reach attack hits "fallback": true,          // This technique will only be used if no others are available.
+  "basic": true,             // This technique does not (on its own) prevent fallbacks from being used.
+Best used for natural attacks.
+  "condition": "u_is_outside",// Optional (array of) dialog conditions the attack requires to trigger.
 Failing these will disqualify the tech from being selected
   "condition_desc": "Needs X",// Description string describing the conditions of this attack (since dialog conditions can't be automatically evaluated)
   "repeat_min": 1,            // Technique's damage and any added effects are repeated rng(repeat_min, repeat_max) times.
 The target's armor and the effect's chances are applied for each repeat.